 Filing Fee: $50

-That said, you can hire a third party service and pay up to $160 a year or get an qualified Registered Agent free of charge when you Incorporate with IncFile.
+That said, you can hire a third party service and pay up to $160 a year or get a qualified Registered Agent free of charge when you start an LLC through filing services like IncFile.

 This is a declarative statement for the public record that discloses the basic details of your company including name, address, contact information, registered agent information, etc.